survivejs/react-book/manuscript/02_developing_with_webpack.md

 # Developing with Webpack

-If you are not one of those people who likes to skip introductions, you might have some clue what Webpack is.
-In its simplicity it is a module bundler.
+If you are not one of those people who likes to skip the introductions, you might have some clue what Webpack is.
+In its simplicity, it is a module bundler.
 It takes a bunch of assets in and outputs assets you can give to your client.

-This sounds simple but in practice it can be a complicated and messy process.
+This sounds simple, but in practice, it can be a complicated and messy process.
 You definitely don't want to deal with all the details yourself.
 This is where Webpack fits in.
-Next we'll get Webpack set up and your first project running in development mode.
+Next, we'll get Webpack set up and your first project running in development mode.

 ## Setting Up the Project